 - • e-Learning main topics in research indexed articles

 A report by the UOC’s e-Learn Center analysed the 855 pieces of scientific research published on this subject area during 2017 that had the greatest impact.
 The E-Learning Research Report 2017, analysed the publications of the two main scientific article databases, Scopus and Web of Science, and is the first to analyse all the articles on e-learning published worldwide during 2017 on an international level.
 According to the authors, Núria Molas-Castells and Marc Fuertes-Alpiste, until now there has been no overview allowing us to say which areas of e-learning worldwide research is focusing on.
 The report also makes a comparison with the subject areas research focused on throughout 2016.
-In terms of the educational stages focused on by the analysed research, the majority corresponded to degree courses (56.6%), followed by those in the professional context (12.6%) and, in third place, pre-university courses (8.5%).
+Concerning the educational stages focused on by the analysed study, the majority corresponded to degree courses (56.6%), followed by those in the professional context (12.6%) and, in third place, pre-university courses (8.5%).

 ⇒ The report is available here.